About the Commonwealth Blue Charter

 The Commonwealth Blue Charter is an agreement by all 53 Commonwealth countries, adopted at the Commonwealth Heads of Government Meeting in London, April 2018.
 In the Blue Charter, Commonwealth countries agree to actively cooperate to solve ocean-related problems and meet commitments for sustainable ocean development, with particular emphasis on the UN Sustainable Development Goals (SDGs), especially SDG 14 (Life Below Water).

 Commonwealth Blue Charter Action Groups implement the Blue Charter.
 They are member-driven, led by ‘Champion’ countries’.
-To date, 12 countries have stepped forward to be Champions on nine topics they identified as priorities.
-Action Groups will unlock the power of 53 nations and guide the development of tools and training, they are: Commonwealth Clean Ocean Alliance, Coral Reef Protection and Restoration, Mangrove Ecosystems and Livelihoods, Marine Protected Areas, Ocean Acidification, Ocean and Climate Change, Ocean Observation, Sustainable Aquaculture and Sustainable Blue Economy.
+To date, 13 countries have stepped forward to be Champions on ten topics they identified as priorities.
+Action Groups will unlock the power of 53 nations and guide the development of tools and training, they are: Commonwealth Clean Ocean Alliance, Coral Reef Protection and Restoration, Mangrove Ecosystems and Livelihoods, Marine Protected Areas, Ocean Acidification, Ocean and Climate Change, Ocean Observation, Sustainable Aquaculture, Sustainable Blue Economy and Sustainable Coastal Fisheries.

 About the Commonwealth